 A movement began to demand the vote for the working classes and other people without property.
 Campaigners, called the Chartists, presented petitions to Parliament.
 At first they seemed to be unsuccessful, but in 1867 there was another Reform Act.
 This created many more urban seats in Parliament and reduced the amount of property that people needed to have before they could vote.
 However, the majority of men still did not have the right to vote and no women could vote.

 Politicians realised that the increased number of voters meant that they needed to persuade people to vote for them if they were to be sure of being elected to Parliament.
-The political parties began to create organizations to reach out to ordinary voters.
+The political parties began to create organisations to reach out to ordinary voters.
 Universal suffrage (the right of every adult, male or female, to vote) followed in the next century.

 In common with the rest of Europe, women in 19th century Britain had fewer rights than men.
 Until 1870, when a woman got married, her earnings, property and money automatically belonged to her husband.
 Acts of Parliament in 1870 and 1882 gave wives the right to keep their own earnings and property.
 In the late 19th and early 20th centuries, an increasing number of women campaigned and demonstrated for greater rights and, in particular, the right to vote.
-They formed the women’s suffrage movement and became known as the ‘suffragettes’.
+They formed the women’s suffrage movement and became known as ‘suffragettes’.

 Emmeline Pankhurst (1858-1928)

 Emmeline Pankhurst was born in Manchester in 1858.
 She set up the women’s Franchise League in 1889, which fought to get the vote in local elections for married women.
 In 1903 she helped found the Women’s Social and Political Union (WSPU).
 This was the first group whose members were called ‘suffragettes’.
 The group used civil disobedience as part of their protest to gain the vote for women.
 They chained themselves to railings, smashed windows and committed arson.
-Many of the women, including Emmeline, went on hunger strike.
+Many of the women, including Pankhurst, went on hunger strike.
 In 1918, women over the age of 30 were given voting rights and the right to stand for Parliament, partly in recognition of the contribution women made to the war effort during the First World War.
-Shortly before Emmeline’s death in 1928, women were given the right to vote at the age of 21, the same as men.
+Shortly before Pankhurst’s death in 1928, women were given the right to vote at the age of 21, the same as men.

 The future of the Empire